 - Never allow a cat to walk out of a door even if on a harness, you do not want to teach a cat that walking out of a door will result in outside access.

-Clumping cat litter is put into a large storage tote, preferably the large or extra large size.
+Personally I use PETCO crystal cat litter as I am picky about never having a smell of "cat" in my house.
+Typically pet owners put clumping cat litter is put into a large storage tote, preferably the large or extra large size.
 The longer width, the better.
-We do not suggest lightweight tidy cat only because it gets everywhere, but it does work.
+We do not suggest lightweight tidy cat only because it gets everywhere and painfully clumps in-between toes.

 Problems using a litterboxes are often a sign something is WRONG.
 Stemming from either inappropriate box size, box location, cleanliness of the box, litter type/feel on the foot, stress level, insecurity, dirty houses or even illness.
 Regardless of the cause you need to address the issue immediately to prevent on going issues and also the cats well being.